ganemone/smart-njala-prototype/README.md

         cd ../settings
         ln -s ../../ramp/application/adminSettings Admin/rampAdmin

-    - If you are using git, add the `rampREADME.md` file and the `docs/rampDocs` and `settings/Admin/rampAdmin` directories to your `.gitignore` file.
+1. If you are using git, add the following files and directories to your `.gitignore` file in the top directory of this Smart instance (the directory above configs, installation, and public).

-1. Bring up a Njala Prototype version of Smart in a browser, using the following URL:

-    /smart-njala-prototype/public/
+    installation/installDB/createMysqlAccts.sql
+    configs/custom_properties.ini
+    configs/application.ini
+    rampREADME.md
+    docs/rampDocs
+    settings/Admin/rampAdmin

+1. If you are running a browser on the same machine as your server, you can bring up the Njala Prototype using the virtual host ServerName as the URL (e.g., `njala.smart/`).
+If not, unless the new virtual host is being served by DNS (and, therefore, publicly accessible), you will need to make changes on the client machines to see it.
+   For example, this might be a matter of editing `/etc/hosts` on the client machines and adding lines that resolve the virtual server names from the appropriate machine.
+For example,

+            123.45.0.67     njala.smart  [or whatever name you used]

+    If you are not using virtual hosts, you can get to your Njala Prototype as a subdirectory under your server name, e.g.

+        /my.servername.com/smart-njala-prototype/public/

 Please see [INSTALL.md] [install] for more detailed information.
 (Under construction...)